 What Happens When Accidents Cost More Than Liability Limits?

-When people reach their insurance limits, they can sue the other drivers for excess costs, meaning negligent drivers can be at risk of losing their savings.
+When injured victims reach their insurance limits, they may be able to sue the other drivers for excess costs, meaning negligent drivers might have to personally pay for the losses they caused.

 Should People Get Higher Limits Than Required?

-- Protecting yourself – People should ensure they are in safe locations after witnessing accidents before stopping or exiting vehicles.
+- Protecting Yourself โ Check if you are in a safe location after witnessing accidents before stopping or exiting vehicles.

-- Provide help – If you enter an accident scene to help, be extremely cautious about other vehicles and only move a person when it is necessary to ensure their safety.
+- Provide Help โ If you enter an accident scene to help, be extremely cautious about other vehicles and only move a person when it is necessary for their safety.

 People still need to exercise a degree of caution in determining whether to render assistance in these cases.
-You should not move another person unless it is necessary for their survival, as moving an injured person can risk possibly exacerbating their injuries.
+You should not move another person unless it is necessary for their survival, as moving an injured person can possibly exacerbate their injuries.

-After any car accident, people should always remain at the scene of their crashes.
-Never admit fault, apologize, or say anything else that can be perceived as admitting guilt.
+After any car accident, remain at the scene of the crash.
+Donโt admit fault, apologize, or say anything else that can be perceived as admitting guilt.

 People should determine if there were any injuries and report their crash to the local police.
 People must report accidents when there are injuries, deaths, or over $1,000 in property damage.

-Contacting the police will create an official report for a crash and often helps with insurance claims later on.
-People should get the other driver’s information, including their insurance company and policy number.
+Contacting the police will create an official report for a crash that often helps with insurance claims later on.
+People should get the other driverโs information, including their insurance company and policy number.

 Do Not Delay Medical Treatment

 All people involved should go to a hospital as soon as possible, even when they do not think they have suffered an injury.
-Many injuries involve delayed symptoms, and some insurance companies require immediate medical attention.
+Many injuries involve delayed symptoms, and some might require immediate medical attention.

-Delaying treatment can lead to an insurance company claiming injuries were not serious or a person making them worse by delaying medical care.
+Delaying treatment can lead to disputes regarding the severity of your injuries or arguments that you made them worse by delaying medical care.
 You will want to contact an insurance company as soon as you begin receiving treatment for your injuries.

 Inform Your Insurance Company

 Contact the insurance company for the at-fault party after a collision.
-If you are unsure who the at-fault party is, you should contact your own insurer and tell them you do not know who was at fault, as police may assign fault later.
+If you are unsure who the at-fault party is, you can contact your own insurer and tell them you do not know who was at fault, as the police may assign fault later.

-According to Policygenius, California had the most fatal accidents and fatalities of any state in 2020, with 3,558 fatal crashes and 3,847 fatalities.
+According to Policygenius, California had the most fatal car accidents of any state in 2020, with more than 3,500 fatal crashes and over 3,800 fatalities.
 Car accidents are extremely common in the Golden State.

 Since California is an at-fault state, the police responding to the scene, as well as the drivers involved, will be seeking evidence that a driver was at fault for the crash.
 Types of crashes that usually involve evidence of negligence include: